bosoy83/f3site/README EN.txt

 Security
 ========

-1. Create a COPY OF DATABASE at least once a month.
+1. Create database copy at least once a month.

 2. Set 444 privilege to cfg/db.php (read only) after installation.

 3. KEEP YOUR PASSWORD STRICTLY PRIVATE!
 IF YOU GO ONLINE ON PUBLIC COMPUTERS, ALWAYS LOG OFF AFTER YOU HAVE FINISHED YOUR WORK!
 USE PRIVATE MODE IN A WEB BROWSER IF POSSIBLE.

 4. Protect your computer with a good ANTIVIRUS SOFTWARE.
-A dangerous trojan horse is active in the Internet which steals passwords from FTP clients and injects hidden <iframe>s leading to unsafe websites and JavaScript code into your files on the server!
-If you notice ANY symptom of such activity, CHANGE your passwords to all FTP servers, scan your computer and upload again clean files.
+A dangerous trojan horse is active in the Internet which steals passwords from FTP clients and injects hidden <iframe>s leading to malicious websites and nasty <script> tags into files on the server!
+If you notice any symptom, scan your computer, CHANGE your passwords to all FTP servers and upload again clean files.

-5. If you use SQLite database, place .db file OUTSIDE the main directory (www, htdocs).
+5. If you use SQLite database, place .db file OUTSIDE the main directory.

 Notices